Mayumixx/Mayumixx/README.md

 # ⋆ 𐙚 ˚. 𝒜𝒷𝑜𝓊𝓉 𝓂𝑒 🍰

 - ╰┈➤ 🍒 **ESFP-T .ᐟ**; I use **she/her** pronouns.
 - ╰┈➤☎️ I'm a very hyper person!
 So feel free to talk to me anytime or just ramble about anything!
+And I'm also a very sensitive person, so please mind your words.
 - ╰┈➤❤️ I enjoy connecting and speaking with other people, though I sometimes need my own personal space to recharge my social battery!
 - ╰┈➤💌 My languages are: **English** and **Tagalog**